nafiz-swe/laravelweb/README.md

 # 👨‍💻 Developer Information
 My name is Nafizul Islam.
 I have completed my BSc in Software Engineering from Daffodil International University in 2023.
-This Laravel project was developed as part of the internship interview for fouraxiz software company.

 This Laravel project is developed as part of my **internship interview task** for **Fouraxiz Software Company** (USA office site front page design).

 ---

 # 📢 Interview Task Details

-**Position:** Intern WordPress/Laravel Developer
+**Position:** Intern – WordPress/Laravel Developer
-**Platform:** BD Jobs Fair – 2025
+**Platform:** BD Jobs Fair – 21 May 2025
+**Location:** KBI, Farmgate, Dhaka

 > You have been shortlisted for the position of Intern WordPress/Laravel Developer through the BD Jobs Fair – 2025.
 As part of the interview process, please design the front page of our site (https://fouraxiz.com) targeted for our USA office.
 Submit your work link via email by **31/05/2025**.
 Top performers will be selected for the final appointment.
->
-> **Md.
-Alim Razi**
+> Md.
+Alim Razi
 > Manager Admin
 > 4axiz IT Ltd.
 > 📧 admin@4axiz.com